gbarkway/comic-chat-docker-compose/README.md

 # Comic Chat Docker Compose

 Talk to yourself in Microsoft Chat.
-Spin up an IRC server and an arbitrary number of comic-chat running clients.
-The clients can be controlled via noVNC.
+Spins up an IRC server and an arbitrary number of comic-chat running clients.
+Access the clients via noVNC and make them talk to each other.

+## Why?

+Coming up short on practical uses for this one.

 ## Getting Started